 Upgrade Your Egg Salad

 If you’re looking for an easy-but-delicious portable lunch, it’s hard to go wrong with egg salad.
 And adding a touch of curry powder not only adds a savory twist to your egg salad, but the turmeric also adds a pop of color to make your sandwiches look Instagram-ready.
 Simply add a sprinkle of curry powder to your favorite egg salad recipe, then use the salad to make a sandwich or wrap.
-We recommend pairing your egg salad with mild veggies, like baby spinach and julienned carrots, that let the flavor of the egg take center stage.
+We recommend pairing your egg salad with mild veggies, like baby spinach and julienned carrots, to let the flavor of the egg take center stage.

 Popcorn takes well to virtually any seasoning, and curry powder is no exception.
 Keep it simple by sprinkling sea salt and curry powder over air-popped corn and mixing to combine, or add a dash of cayenne or black pepper for an added pop of spiciness.
 If you’re feeling experimental — and you don’t mind a little extra work in the kitchen — try mixing curry powder into caramel to make curried caramel corn.